maxadamo/patching_status/README.md

 ## Requirements

 * Your web server of choice points to the destination directory
-* Your systems send the patch status to the PuppetDB using the module `albatrossflavour/os_patching`
+* Your systems are already sending the patch status to the PuppetDB using the module `albatrossflavour/os_patching`

 ## Setup